adambennett/StS-DuelistMod/roadmap.md

 	- Add config option in Visual settings to simply show the new icons without replacing card text

 Enemies:
-- Improve card play visuals (slow it down, allow player to interact and make them press continue maybe? config option?)
-    - Check Downfall mod code, characterbosses apparently play cards and it looks good here
-- Possibly implement a two-phase system for enemy duelists to enable showing the cards that triggered overflows (and other end-of-turn effects?)
-- Add support for channeling orbs
-- Add support for Resummoning
 - Add new duelist enemies
     - Orb monster
         - Scripted moves